 Truth: Factoring companies accelerate payments.

-Myth 4: Using an accounts receivable financing or factoring company is more expensive than traditional bank overdraft financing.
+Myth 4: Using an accounts receivable financing or factoring company is more expensive than traditional bank financing.

 True, factoring companies may cost more than conventional bank financing.
 However, funding from invoice factoring is designed to give you much greater financial leverage than you could ever gain from a conventional banking relationship.
 The amount you pay for invoice factoring is typically based on the level of service you require from the factoring company in order to meet your business needs.